ykrestinin/cuju-hometask/README.md

 ```

 ## Environment Variables
-By default, the environment is set to dev.
+By default, the environment is set to dev.(API_BASE_URL=http://localhost:3000)
+**For sure, all informaition related to .env should be added to .gitignore,** I left it just to make it more convinient
 To select another environment (e.g., production):
 ```sh
 export ENVIRONMENT=prod
 ```